petersatsuse/azure-compute-docs/articles/virtual-machines/use-premium-ssd-v2-with-availability-set.md

 ---

-## Register Premium SSD v2 with VMs in Availability Sets in supported Non-Zonal Regions:
+## Register Premium SSD v2 with VMs in availability sets in supported non-zonal regions

 The feature is region-specific and only available in regions that do not support Availability Zones.
-If you're targeting a region without zone support (example, Canada East or North Central US), ensure your subscription is registered for the required feature, .
+If you're targeting a region without zone support (example, Canada East or North Central US), ensure your subscription is registered for the required feature.

 To proceed, register the feature manually:
 - Use the Azure CLI or PowerShell to check feature registration: